Q. Can my back taxes be taken care of in a bankruptcy?

 Q. I want to get money out of my retirement account.
 Do I have to pay taxes on the money I withdraw?

 A. You could find yourself not only owing taxes, but also an early withdrawal penalty.
 Retirement account withdrawals are one of the most common reasons our clients owe taxes.
 Be sure to consult with a tax professional before taking money from your retirement account.

 Q. I’m self-employed and seem to owe taxes every year.
 What can I do to get on track?

 A. There are steps that you can take to help manage paying taxes as a self-employed person.
 By making quarterly estimated tax payments, keeping good records and keeping your business and personal income separate, you can make tax time much less painful.
 Contact the attorneys at Steidl and Steinberg to see how to manage taxes while running your own business.

 Q. I got this form in the mail called a 1099-C saying that a creditor canceled some of my debt.
 What is this and how could it affect my taxes?

-A. Whenever a creditor forgives debt, the general rule of the IRS is that you have to pay taxes on the amount of debt that was forgiven.
+A. Whenever a creditor forgives debt, the general rule of the IRS is that you have to pay income taxes on the amount of debt that was forgiven.
 Let’s say you have a $10,000.00 credit card that you settled for $4,000.00.
-The credit card company will file a 1099-C cancelation of debt income form to the IRS.
+The credit card company will submit a 1099-C cancellation of debt income form with the IRS.
 The IRS treats the $6,000.00 that you don’t have to repay to the credit card company as income, just like you earned $6,000.00 more at work that year.
-There are some situations where you don’t have to pay those extra income taxes.
-Call us and we can help you deal with the 1099-C and see if you qualify to not pay those extra taxes.
+There are some situations in which you don’t have to pay those extra income taxes.
+Call us and we can help you deal with the 1099-C and see if you qualify to not pay income tax on the cancelled debt.